Articles of the German-South African Lawyers’ Association e. V.

 (1) Membership of the Association ends

 d) by removal of the member from the membership list.
-A member can be removed from the membership list by decision of the Board of Directors if he has not paid due membership fees although payment has been solicited twice.
-The cancellation may only be made by decision of the Board of Directors after three months have passed after the second request has been mailed and the fees due have not been paid.
-The decision shall be notified to the expelled member in writing.
+A member can be removed from the membership list by decision of the Board of Directors if he has not paid due membership fees after no less than two demands for payments has been made.
+The cancellation may only be made by decision of the Board of Directors after the expiry of three months from the day upon which the second demand has been dispatched and the fees remain unpaid.
+The notice of expulsion shall be communicated to the expelled member in writing.

 Bodies of the Association